msali123/apc-llc.github.io/_posts/2011-12-02-gpu-computing-with-cuda-informatics-and-radioelectronics-university-minsk-belarus.md

 thumbnail_path: blog/
 ---

-Applied Parallel Computing LLC delivered training on GPU computing with CUDA at Informatics and RadioElectronics Uniersity.
+Applied Parallel Computing LLC delivered training on GPU computing with CUDA at Informatics and RadioElectronics Uniersity, Belarus.

 Nothing found related to this post in the assets\img\blog directory